Depth-monster/white_hat/1_chapter.md

 that account is called root.
 As a hacker or pentester, you will often use the root account to give yourself control over the system.
 In fact, many hacker tools require that you use the root account.
+### Script
+This is a series of commands run in an interpretive environment that converts each line to source code.
+Many hacking tools are simply scripts.
+Scripts can be run with the bash interpreter or any of the other scripting language interpreters, such as Python, Perl, or Ruby.
+Python is currently the most popular interpreter among hackers.

+### Shell
+This is an environment and interpreter for running commands in Linux.
+The most widely used shell is bash, which stands for Bourneagain shell, but other popular shells include the C shell and Z shell.
+I will be using the bash shell exclusively in this book.

+### Terminal
+This is a command line interface (CLI).